Engines

 The payroll tax is uncapped and applies to all compensation — wages, bonuses, equity, deferred income.
 It provides the largest single funding stream for Distributed Healthcare, replacing fragmented current funding through FICA-Medicare, employer health premiums, and employee premium contributions.

 The new payroll tax is the largest single source — not "most of the cost."
 Federal general-fund redirection from current Medicare, Medicaid, and VA budgets provides comparable revenue.
-Optional supplemental withholding adds ~$300–500B.
 Federal Medicaid absorption brings additional flow; states retain their share.
-AHQB cost controls reduce baseline expenditure compared to current US healthcare spending (~17.5% of GDP).
+Supplemental tiers are separately priced in the regulated market — never bundled with the payroll tax.
+AHQB cost controls reduce baseline expenditure compared to current US healthcare spending (18.0% of GDP, CMS 2024).

-Canon and references: Blueprint Chapter 11 — Distributed Healthcare · Expert Boards (AHQB) · Six Macrogovernors (Healthcare Cost Brake)
+Canon and references: Blueprint Chapter 20 — Distributed Healthcare System · Expert Boards (AHQB) · Five Macrogovernors (Healthcare Cost Brake)